davps/tic-tac-toe/README.md

 ```
 Below are the steps:

-1- Add isAvailable to DSL.js, as a `descriptor` on the `createTestDescription` method, in this case, as part of the expectation object.
+1- Add isAvailable to DSL.js, as a `descriptor` on the `createDescriptor` method, in this case, as part of the expectation object.
 Note that we pass the `arg` value here:
 ```javascript
       isAvailable: () => dispatch(expect.isAvailable(arg))
 ```